How Long Can It Take to Settle a Car Accident Claim?

-The insurance company has a right to fully investigate an accident and communicate with the parties involved.
+The insurance company has the right to investigate an accident and communicate with the parties involved fully.
 However, there are deadlines for settling claims.

 In New Jersey, the insurance company has up to 45 days to settle a third-party claim.
 In some situations, this time limit may be extended if the insurance company needs to conduct an additional investigation.
 However, you must receive a written explanation if your claim is not resolved within 45 days.